Free school meal eligibility checking 2025/26

 Eligibility checking for free school meals.

-Universal Credit (UC) is a benefit for people of working age on a low income, administered by the Department for Work and Pensions.
+Universal Credit (UC) is a benefit for people of working age on a low income or not working, administered by the Department for Work and Pensions.

-Parents earning under the threshold and receiving UC are eligible for FSM.
+Parents earning under the threshold amount or not working and receiving UC are eligible for benefit-related FSM.

 Year